52 Rare & Scarce Moth species recorded at Rough Bank

 Scarce Species (Na)

-4 species rated "Nationally Scarce A" (also known as "Nationally Notable a", abbreviated to "Na") to occur in from 16 to 30 10Km O.S. map grid squares in the UK.
+7 species rated 'Nationally Scarce A' (also known as 'Nationally Notable a', abbreviated to 'Na') to occur in from 16 to 30 10Km O.S. map grid squares in the UK.

-and with only a slight pale mark on the dark forewing.
+T. subnitidella above but with a slight pale mark on the dark forewing.

 The larvae of this species mine the leaves of Bird's-foot Trefoil (Lotus corniculatus) and the adults have been recorded from the end of April to mid May.